rubenhortas/rubenhortas.github.io/_posts/2026-03-21-moden-neovim-ide-lua-guide-2026.md

 ### nvim-treesitter

 Traditional Vim uses "Regex" (text patterns) to highlight code, which is often slow and inaccurate.
-Treesitter builds a real syntax tree of your code.
+`treesitter` builds a real syntax tree of your code.
-Treesitter is very fast, updates instantly as you type.
+`treesitter` is very fast, updates instantly as you type.
-Treesitter improves how [Neovim](https://neovim.io/) looks and understands the structure of your code (syntax highlighting), it knows exactly where a function starts and ends, allowing for better indentation and smarter selections.
+`treesitter` improves how [Neovim](https://neovim.io/) looks and understands the structure of your code (syntax highlighting), it knows exactly where a function starts and ends, allowing for better indentation and smarter selections.

 #### ~/.config/nvim/lua/plugins/treesitter.lua